 The following are a few tips that you can use to write effective selection criteria and optimize the selection process-

 - Use simple language to write the selection criteria.
 Avoid using jargon and complicated words that can make readers lose interest in your application.

 - Don’t cross the limit of maximum words to write the selection criteria.
 You can find the maximum word requirement in the position description posted by the recruiter.

 - Don’t address the criteria for which you don’t possess experience.
 Choose only relevant examples that can demonstrate your skills adequately to address each criterion.

-- Make the use of action-oriented words such as developed, implemented, organized, etc. to define the work that you have done.
+- Make use of action-oriented words such as developed, implemented, organized, etc. to define the work that you have done.

 - Avoid grammatical and spelling mistakes.
 Proofread your document and get it proofread by your friend or some professional who can help you create impressive selection criteria.

 - Use professional font size and font style.
 Some organizations prefer a specific font size and font style to be used while writing a response.
-You can find this information in the job description posted by the employers.
+You can find this information in the job description posted by employers.